mcampos1/Terraform-Associate-Notes/Read, Generate, Modify Configurations.md

 4. Variable Defaults

 **Environment Variables**

+Windows:

+        setx TF_VAR_instancetype m5.large
+        echo %TF_VAR_instancetype%
+        #will display value in a new terminal not in the same terminal where you set the environment variable

+Linux:

+        export TF_VAR_instancetype="t2.nano"
+        echo $TF_VAR_instancetype
+        #dont need to open a new termianl to view the value of the variable

 **Command Line Flags**

+        terraform plan -var="instancetype=t2.small"

 **From a File**
 terraform.tfvars takes priority over default values specified in variables.tf